epam/edp-install/docs/headlamp-user-guide/application.md

 6. Search the necessary application by the namespace or by entering the corresponding name, language or the build tool into the **Filter** tool.

-7. Select a number of applications displayed per page (15, 25 or 50 rows)  and navigate between pages if the number of applications exceeds the capacity of a single page.
+7. Select a number of applications displayed per page (15, 25 or 50 rows)  and navigate between pages if the number of applications exceeds the capacity of a single page:

   !![Applications menu](../assets/headlamp-user-guide/headlamp-inspect-application-menu2.png "Applications menu")